JEreth/fakesensor/README.md

 **1. Configuration**

-Copy the config.json.sample in the root directory and rename it to config.json.
+Copy the config.json.sample in the root directory and edit it as you need.
 Find more information about the config.json below.

 **2. Run the application**

+You can run the application easily with the executable jar in the bin directory with `java -jar bin/fakesensor.jar` from the root directory (take care that a bin/config.json file exists).
+Alternatvely you can build and run the application from source

-After you set up your config.json you simply have to start the app with: `javac Main.java`.
-Then you can access your sensors easily via http or mqtt
+As soon as the application is running you can access your sensors easily via http or mqtt:

 **2.1.
 Access via http**